RafiulAlam98/technology-plan/README.md

 * This is a Website About Educational Backgrounded
 * This website will also meet you some of IT related courses
-* Feel free to visi us
+* Feel free to visit us.